Online Car Sales: Don't Get Scammed

 - Don’t be tricked into sending payments to fraudulent actors.
 If an individual is actually owed a commission or shipping fee, their client should be the party making the payment.

 - Don’t be rushed.
 People often make poor decisions when they are hurried.
 If someone really wants to do business with you, they will wait until you are ready to make a legitimate transaction.
-Beware of an individual who wishes to make changes to the terms of the transaction, such as where you have to send a payment.
+Beware of an individual who wishes to make changes to the terms of the transaction, such as where or how you have to send a payment.
 Don’t let your eagerness to complete the transaction blind you to potential problems.

 - Be on guard against offers that include overseas payments.
 If you send money to foreign countries, law enforcement agencies may lack jurisdiction to pursue criminals there.